The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Validation with Literature Periods

 A similar tradeoff is observed when varying the classifier probability thresholds.
-Without quality flags, increasing the threshold from 0.5 to 0.9 raises the match fraction from 60.6\% to 83.5\%.
-When all quality flags are applied, the corresponding match fractions increase from 77.5\% to 92.2\%.
-In all cases, higher thresholds suppress aliases but reduce the total number of retained stars.
+Without quality flags, increasing the threshold from 0.5 to 0.9 raises the match fraction from 66.1\% to 77.8\%.
+When all quality flags are applied, the corresponding match fractions increase from 85.5\% to 89.4\%.
+In all cases, higher thresholds suppress harmonics but reduce the total number of retained stars.

-In terms of alias contamination, the half-period alias rate decreases from 20.8\% in the un-flagged baseline sample to just 0.0\% when adopting strict probability thresholds ($>0.9$) and applying all quality flags.
-For users seeking an especially clean sample, requiring a threshold $>0.9$ from both the systematics and alias classifiers (i.e.\ the probability that a period is the true period $>0.9$) provides a clean sample.
-Under these criteria, and with all quality flags applied, we recover 564 Kepler stars with match, half-alias, double-alias, and non-recovery fractions of 0.922, 0.000, 0.007, and 0.071, respectively.
-Without quality flags, the same selection yields 3,661 stars with corresponding fractions of 0.835, 0.018, 0.021, and 0.126.
+In terms of harmonic contamination, the half-period harmonic rate decreases from 20.8\% in the un-flagged baseline sample to just 0.7\% when adopting strict probability thresholds ($>0.9$) and applying all quality flags.
+For users seeking an especially clean sample, requiring a threshold $>0.9$ from both the systematics and harmonic classifiers (i.e.\ the probability that a period is the true period $>0.9$) provides a clean sample.
+Under these criteria, and with all quality flags applied, we recover 680 Kepler stars with match, half-harmonic, double-harmonic, and non-recovery fractions of 0.894, 0.007, 0.000, and 0.099, respectively.
+Without quality flags, the same selection yields 4,694 stars with corresponding fractions of 0.778, 0.026, 0.013, and 0.184.

+These results are shown in the top row of Figure~\ref{fig:kepler_k2_before_after}.
+The left column shows the baseline validation set and the right column shows the validation set after applying the TARS pipeline (in both plots we we require no contaminants, no binaries, no multiple periods, and that the period was measured in multiple TESS sectors).
+Our systematics and harmonic classifiers largely remove spurious detections and correct the half-period harmonics seen in the left column, but $\sim0.8\%$ of half-period harmonics are missed by our harmonic classifier.